-The fellow will spend one month on 9 South-South (9SS) the Acute Care Unit at Parkland Memorial Hospital (PMH).
-This is a 20-bed unit for medical patients over 65 years admitted to PMH.
+The fellow will spend one month on 9 South-South (9SS), the Acute Care Unit at Parkland Memorial Hospital (PMH).
+This is a 20-bed unit for medical patients over 65 years admitted to Parkland.
 On average there are between 20 and 30 patients admitted to 9SS each week.
 The fellow will perform formal consults (between four and six per week) and informal consults (all patients admitted to the Unit) during this rotation.
 At the beginning of the rotation, Dr. Roche will introduce the fellow to the interdisciplinary team and outline the expectations for the month.
 At the end of the rotation, the fellow and attending will review the month to highlight areas for improvement and areas of positive experience.
 The fellow is expected to be on 9SS from 8 a.m. to 5 p.m., Monday through Friday, except when they have clinic or an otherwise specified appointment.

 Home Hospice Rotation

 The fellow will have two types of learning experiences with Community Hospice.
 First, the fellow will have year-long experience, following one or two hospice patients at a time for whom the fellow will act as the primary physician.
-The fellow will provide hospice care, which will include clinical evaluations, pain management, symptom relief, comfort care, and end-of-life issues, under careful supervision.
+The fellow will provide hospice care, including clinical evaluations, pain management, symptom relief, comfort care, and end-of-life issues, under careful supervision.
 The fellow will work closely with the interdisciplinary team to facilitate patient and family/caregiver issues.
 Patients will be selected to favor patients with diverse groups of medical problems and psychosocial issues.

-The fellow will also spend a month doing exclusively home hospice care.
+The fellow will also spend a month exclusively doing home hospice care.
 During this time they will receive didactic instruction in the organizational and administrative aspects of operating and maintaining a hospice care program.
 Community Hospice admits 500 new patients per year, and has an average daily census of approximately 50.
 Twelve to 20 of these patients are pediatric hospice patients.

 Inpatient Hospice Unit, Dallas Veterans Affairs Medical Center

 The fellow will spend two months working with Elizabeth Polanco, M.D. at the Inpatient Hospice Unit affiliated with the CLC at the Dallas Veterans Affairs Medical Center, a 19-bed inpatient hospice unit.
-Based on the numbers of hospice patients currently cared for at the CLC, it is anticipated that there will be one admission per day on average, and that the unit will be maximally occupied.
+Based on the numbers of hospice patients currently cared for at the CLC, it is anticipated that there will be one admission per day on average, and that the Inpatient Hospice Unit will be maximally occupied.

 Patients are generally older and represent wide range of diagnoses.
 There are many palliative care patients with non-malignant disease.
-The fellow will be first on call for consultations for hospice placement from the medical and surgical services at the VA Medical Center.
+The fellow will be first on-call for consultations for hospice placement from the medical and surgical services at the VA Medical Center.
 Requests for consultation come from throughout the 289-bed acute care medical center, as well as the 90-bed skilled nursing facility and the 30-bed Spinal Cord Injury Center.
 The fellow will follow four to six patients at a time longitudinally.